 Drawing a DFD – Demonstration

-The following video demonstrates how you can design and develop data flow diagrams according to an organisational scenario.
+This video (3:57 mins) demonstrates how you can design and develop data flow diagrams according to an organisational scenario.
 Pay attention to the various symbols used to represent roles, entities, data stores and the relationship between entities.

 Lucidchart demonstration

-The following video further demonstrates how a process mapping tool called ‘Lucidchart’ is used to draw the data flow diagram.
+This video (7:55 mins) further demonstrates how a process mapping tool called ‘Lucidchart’ is used to draw the data flow diagram.

 Practice